marc-santos/clearpoint-todo/Solution.README.md

 | remove-orphans | (Optional) Clean up services that are no longer defined in the compose YAML. |
 | detach | (Optional) Allows you to continue using the terminal for other tasks. |

-### For Software Engineers
+### Development activities

+The following activies takes place during the course of development:

-#### Generating the C# Controller
+#### Code Generation for the API Spesification

-After updating the Open API specification, we must regenerate the controller code.
+After updating the Open API specification, we must regenerate the controller and client code to ensure they are up to date and match the Specification.

+##### C# Controller for the Todo List API

 - Navigate to the `/specs/back-end` from the repository's root using a bash terminal.